smriti283/Portfolio-diversification/README.md

 Therefore, to reduce the network complexity and to help draw initial insights, we decided to analyze a single product before progressing to the complete dataset with all products.
 After some deliberation, we chose the product **Coffee**, because of its perceived low dependability on other products which, we believed, would help us study the existing network of product trade in isolation.

-We started with a basic network analysis on the given dataset, in order to quantify the node importance in the network and to understand network metrics such as degree, closeness centrality, betweenness centrality and pagerank centrality.
+We started with a basic network analysis on the given dataset:

-First, by comparing location_id & partner_id data between 2014 and 2019, new trade links were found.
+- First, by comparing location_id & partner_id data between 2014 and 2019, new trade links were found.
-Secondly, we created network data with exporting countries and importing countries as nodes and exported value as weight then calculated centrality.
+- Secondly, we created network data with exporting countries and importing countries as nodes and exported value as weight then calculated centrality.
-Lastly, we merged with world cities location data to map new trade links for all products in the USA and newly found links of coffee product.
+- Lastly, we merged with world cities location data to map new trade links for all products in the USA and newly found links of coffee product.

-Based on the above, network analysis was performed on two different datasets to draw insights on formation of new trade links between countries in 2019 as opposed to 2014:

-- Trade flow data in 2014 and 2019 on coffee only;
-- Trade flow data in 2014 and 2019 on all products

 The trade flow network on both the above datasets were geo-visualized and the top 10 links were found.